MaxwellSam/Meteo_Forecast/README.md

 #### Install dependancies

-To install python dependancies, run the command line `pip install -r requirements.txt`
+To install python dependancies, run the command line `pip3 install -r requirements.txt` or `pip install -r requirements.txt`

 ### Run the program

-Be sure to be located at the project root `/Meteo_Forecast/.` and run the command line `python3 meteo_forecast.py`.
+Be sure to be located at the project root `/Meteo_Forecast/.` and run the command line `python3 meteo_forecast.py` or `python meteo_forecast.py`.